 - 1. Research: meet competencies (points you must know to get credit), information can be in any form that provides evidence that you understood something new and can use it in a way new to you. - 2.
 Reflection: keep a journal or blog during the ELO, use the journal to track what you have done and why. - 3.
-Product: putting what you have learned into a form that demonstrates the information you have acquired such as portfolios, presentations, performances, rebuilt engines, job performance reviews from an employer/mentor, etc. - 4.
+Product: put what you have learned into a form that demonstrates the information you have acquired such as portfolios, presentations, performances, rebuilt engines, job performance reviews from an employer/mentor, etc. - 4.
 Presentation: actively communicate what you have accomplished to Individuals involved in your ELO.
 You will demonstrate your new knowledge and explain how your learning met the competencies.
-The following programs can be used for student enrichment and/or recovery of credit: PLATO Description: Classes used for credit recovery will be graded pass/fail and will not be factored into the GPA.
-The number of students signed up during a semester will be determined by the number of computers available for use during any given period of the day.
-Eligibility: Students will be eligible for PLATO if they fail a class or as a means to enrich their learning.
-Procedures: Students will be allowed to make up one credit per semester starting in the second semester of their freshman year.
-Students should complete one credit classes in one year.
-Sign up for classes can happen up to the 3 day add/drop period of each semester.
-Senior sign-ups will have priority over underclassmen.
-Special Education IEPs may dictate exceptions to these guidelines.
-Note: Extenuating circumstances may be petitioned to the building principal.
-VLACS - Virtual Learning Academy Charter School The Virtual Learning Academy Charter School is a Statewide, online high school that is available, free of charge, to all high school students who live in New Hampshire.
+The following programs can be used for student enrichment and/or recovery of credit: VLACS - Virtual Learning Academy Charter School The Virtual Learning Academy Charter School is a Statewide, online high school that is available, free of charge, to all high school students who live in New Hampshire.
 Description: The earned grade will be calculated into the student's GPA.

 There are no restrictions based on grades to qualify for classes.
-Procedure: VLACS will control the sign-up period.